Texas-Tim/CyberSecurityPractice/PicoCTF/PIE Time - Position Independent Executable/README.md

 ![Binary Ninja Memory Inspection](binaryEvaluation.png)

-From this, we can see that the memory addresses are
+From this, we can see that the addresses we need are:
 - win: 0x0000012a7
 - main: 0x00000133d

 I can find the difference in a hex calculator online to see that I need to move ```96``` memory spaces

 Now, to log in to the webshell.
 I get the following:

 Address of main: 0x61edff0ad33d

 Enter the address to jump to, ex => 0x12345:

 Going back to my handy online hex calculator, I can subtract 96 from the hex value to get: ```0x61EDFF0AD2A7```